OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 The :ref:`omedit-variables-browser` allows manipulation of changeable parameters for re-simulation.
-After changing the parameter values user can click on the re-simulate toolbar button, or right click the model in Variables Browser and choose re-simulate from the menu.
+After changing the parameter values user can click on the re-simulate toolbar button (|re-simulate|), or right click the model in Variables Browser and choose re-simulate from the menu.

-.. figure :: media/omedit-icons/re-simulate.*
+.. |re-simulate| image:: media/omedit-icons/re-simulate.*

-  Re-simulate toolbar button.
+  :alt: OMEdit Re-simulate button
+  :height: 14pt

 How to Create User Defined Shapes – Icons
 -----------------------------------------